Your Guide to Masseter Botox for Face Slimming

 If you’re looking to slim your face, you’ve probably come across buccal fat removal too.
 But here’s the thing: they’re very different treatments – and the results are not interchangeable.

 Buccal fat removal is surgical.
-It takes out the fat pads in your cheeks to create a more hollowed, chiseled look.
-It can be great for some people, but it’s permanent — and in many cases, it can actually age the face long-term, especially if you already have a naturally lean or angular look.
+It consists of surgically removing the buccal fat pads in your cheeks to create a more contoured, chiseled look.
+It can be great for some people, but it’s permanent.
+In many cases, it can actually age the face long-term, especially if you already have a naturally lean or angular look.
+Therefore, it’s important to consult with a board-certified facial plastic surgeon when considering buccal fat removal as an option.

-Masseter Botox, on the other hand, works by gently slimming the lower face through the relaxation of an overactive jaw muscle.
+Masseter Botox, on the other hand, works by gently slimming the lower face through the relaxation of a hypertrophied (or enlarged) jaw muscle.
 It doesn’t remove fat.
-It softens the width of the jaw — which can make your cheekbones pop without making you look gaunt.
+It softens the width of the jaw muscle – which may make your cheekbones pop without making you look gaunt.
 In fact, keeping a bit of roundness in the cheeks tends to look fresher, younger, and more balanced overall.

 Treatments to Pair with Masseter Botox

-Masseter Botox does the heavy lifting when it comes to slimming the lower face — but pairing it with the right cosmetic treatments can take you to the next level.
-If you’re going for lift, balance, or just want to keep things tight as your jaw contour softens, these are worth considering.
+Masseter Botox does the heavy lifting when it comes to slimming the lower face – but pairing it with the right cosmetic treatments can take you to the next level.
+If you’re going for lift, balance, or just want to keep things tight as your jaw contour softens, these are worth considering and discussing with your practitioner:

-Once your jawline slims down, the rest of your face might need a little rebalancing — especially if the cheeks or chin start to feel less defined in comparison.
-Fillers can add back subtle structure, contour the midface, and keep your features looking harmonious.
+Once your jawline slims down, the rest of your face might benefit from a little rebalancing – especially if the cheeks or chin start to feel less defined in comparison.
+Dermal fillers can add back subtle structure, contour the midface, and keep your features looking harmonious. - RF (Radiofrequency) Microneedling

-When the muscle shrinks, some patients may notice mild laxity in the lower face.
-While not everyone gets jowls, if you’re prone to them or already seeing early signs, skin tightening through RF Microneedling can help keep things firm and lifted.
+When the muscle shrinks, some patients may notice mild laxity of the skin in the lower face.
+While not everyone gets jowling, if you’re prone to this or already seeing early signs, skin tightening through can help keep things firm and lifted. - Sculptra (Plla) or Radiesse (CaHa)

-Perfect if slimming the jaw makes the midface feel a little flat or tired.
-Sculptra builds collagen over time, adding subtle volume and support — especially in the cheeks or temples.
+These are great options to discuss with your practitioner if slimming the jaw makes the midface feel a little flat or tired.
+Sculptra builds collagen over time, adding subtle volume and support – especially in the cheeks or temples.
+Radiesse is another option for collagen stimulation that can also double as a dermal filler, giving instant and long-term benefits.

 FAQs on Masseter Botox